Kidnapping Lawyer Options for Worcester and Springfield, MA

 Massachusetts law defines bodily injury as that which results in a permanent disfigurement, protracted loss, or impairment of a bodily function, limb, or organ, or a substantial risk of death.
 Whoever commits a kidnapping while armed with a dangerous weapon and inflicts serious bodily injury on another person faces a penalty of imprisonment in the state prison for no less than 25 years.
 This also applies to kidnappers who sexually assault their victims.

 In Massachusetts, anyone who kidnaps a minor (in this case a child under the age of 16) will face a penalty of no less than 15 years in the state prison.
 At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers know the value of examining evidence, hiring investigators, interviewing witnesses, and filing legally significant motions.
 We can walk you through the process and seek a beneficial outcome for your federal crime case.
+Contact us today if you need a kidnapping lawyer.

 Request a FREE Consultation or Call (508) 744-3038.